bao-doan/angular-bookshop/README.md

     + Add pagination for ProductListComponent.
     + Add Check Plural.
-    + Add show password button with icon (eye/eyeslash).
+    + Add show password button with icon (eye/eyeslash). work 1.0.7 - AppComponent can get User 'asynchronously' for Header/Navbar using 'EventEmitter'.
+    + (Saving codes purpose only, still need some fixing for login form)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.